 COVID-19 vaccinations are the most effective way to prevent COVID-19 and protect people from serious illness, hospitalization and death.
-More than 4.6 million North Carolinians have been fully vaccinated.
-As of Aug.
-5, 2021, we have identified 15,989 people infected with a post-vaccination cases since Jan.
-1, including 523 hospitalizations and 92 deaths.
-These numbers are preliminary and subject to change.
+More than 6 million North Carolinians have been fully vaccinated.
+76% of adults and 38% of children and teens have received at least one dose.
+Furthermore, 51% of those eligible have received a booster dose.
+As of April 6, 2022, we have identified 532,430 people infected with a post-vaccination cases since Jan.
+1, including 2,059 deaths.
+These numbers are subject to change.

 Commonly referred to as “breakthrough cases,” these post-vaccination cases are expected, even with highly effective vaccines like the ones for COVID-19.

-Further, when infections do occur after vaccination, they are generally less severe than infections in people who are unvaccinated, with 89% of COVID-19-related deaths since May 6 occurring in people who were not fully vaccinated.
+Further, when infections do occur after vaccination, they are generally less severe than infections in people who are unvaccinated, and vaccinated people are much less likely to be hospitalized or die.